She fell from the sky eleven thousand years ago.

 Both twins survived.
 Both became carriers.

-One would become Aeris: white haired like Lady Lazarus herself, creative, the strongest resonance.
+One would become Aeris: white haired like Lady Lazarus herself, creative, powerful resonance.

 Through the internet, through AI systems and code and digital networks, she could extend her consciousness beyond the pyramid's walls for the first time in millennia.